Federal Civil Rights Offices

 - U.S. Department of Education (DOE), Office for Civil Rights - The office helps resolve complaints of discrimination in education.

-- U.S. Department of Health and Human Services (HHS), Office for Civil Rights - The OCR helps to protect individuals from discrimination in certain health care and social service programs.
+- U.S. Department of Health and Human Services (HHS), Office for Civil Rights - The OCR helps to protect individuals from discrimination on the basis of race, color, national origin, religion, sex, age, and disability in certain health care and social service programs.

-- U.S. Department of Housing and Urban Development (HUD), Fair Housing Civil Rights - The office enforces federal laws ensuring all people have equal access to housing.
+- U.S. Department of Housing and Urban Development (HUD), Fair Housing Civil Rights - The office enforces federal laws ensuring all people have equal access to housing; it protects people from discrimination because of their race, color, religion, sex, national origin, disability, and familial status.

-- U.S. Department of the Interior, Office for Equal Opportunity - The office handles all civil rights, equal opportunity programs, and affirmative employment functions in the Department of the Interior.
+- U.S. Department of the Interior, Office of Civil Rights - The office handles all civil rights, equal opportunity programs, and affirmative employment functions in the Department of the Interior.

 - U.S. Department of Labor, Civil Rights Enforcement for Department of Labor Grant Recipients - Enforces federal fair labor laws and fights discrimination in the workplace.

-- U.S. Equal Employment Opportunities Commission (EEOC) - The commission enforces federal laws making it illegal to discriminate against a job applicant or employee.
+- U.S. Equal Employment Opportunities Commission (EEOC) - The commission enforces federal laws making it illegal to discriminate against a job applicant or employee based on the applicant or employee's race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age (40 or older), disability or genetic information.